PanoPepino/digital_presenter/docs/index.rst

 Digital Presenter
 =================

-Welcome to the documentation of Digital Presenter, a Manim package to create a simple digital creature that acts as a presenter of your video, slides, or lecture.
+Welcome to the documentation of Digital Presenter, a Manim package to create a simple digital companion that acts as a presenter of your video, slides, lecture, etc.

 With very simple commands, you will be able to animate a character that will guide your audience through the content you want to share.

-This is a simple example of what can be done with this package:
+This is a simple example of what your digital presenter can do:

 .. raw:: html